Hunsrückisch: Cases

 As is extant in Standard German, the Nominative, Accusative, and Dative are present in Hunsrückisch.
-The genitive case, as often comes to be in German dialects, is not used and is replaced with the dative.
+The genitive case, as often comes to be in German dialects, is not used and is replaced with the dative plus a form of the third-person personal pronoun.
 Thus dessen Bruder becomes dämm seine Brorer.

 Plural Formation

 In all cases except one, plural formation is identical to that of Standard German.
 The only exception occurs when the Standard German plural form is -en, in which case the plural in Hunsrückisch is -e.